IAL 1: Scientific Notation, Units, Math, Angles, Plots, Physics, Orbits

 chaotic, for millions or even billions of years the changes in the orbits of the Solar System are small and, in particular, the major bodies of Solar System are approximately predictable like clocks if you have a sufficiently sophisticated computer program.

-The smaller the body, the less predictable in general because smaller bodies are more easily affected by the many weak effects (e.g., very weak gravitational perturbations and light pressure from the Sun).
+The smaller the body, the less predictable in general because smaller bodies are more easily affected by the many weak effects (e.g., very weak perturbations including light pressure from the Sun).